METUrone/Swarm-22/README.md

 # Aim

 This project aims to provide an OOP based heterogeneous swarm system independent of the vehicle types and motion dynamics.
+Currently we are using the system with crazyflies.

 ## Installation

-First of all, you need to install [ros noetic](http://wiki.ros.org/noetic/Installation/Ubuntu) and [crazyswarm](https://crazyswarm.readthedocs.io/en/latest/installation.html).
+First of all, you need to install [ROS noetic](http://wiki.ros.org/noetic/Installation/Ubuntu) and [crazyswarm](https://crazyswarm.readthedocs.io/en/latest/installation.html).
 Choose the crazyswarm version for physical robot and simulation. <br /><br />
 Build workspace.
 ```
 mkdir -p ~/workspace_name/src